seanoseanohay/figma_clone/TAILWIND_TO_MUI_MIGRATION.md

 ## Known Issues/Warnings

 - Build warnings about large chunk sizes (>500KB) - this is expected with MUI and can be optimized later with code splitting
-- Some AI chat panel components still have basic styling that could be enhanced further
+- ~~Some AI chat panel components still have basic styling that could be enhanced further~~ ✅ **RESOLVED**: AgentChatPanel fully migrated to MUI

 ## Migration Benefits